These easy Homemade Cinnamon Rolls are packed with brown sugar, cinnamon, butter and icing. Fluffy cinnamon rolls are always a hit for breakfast!

 - Serve warm

-- Store leftover rolls in an airtight container for 3 days.
+- Store leftover rolls in an airtight container for 3 days in refrigerator.
 Warm up before re-serving.

 - 1 1/2 tablespoons Active Dry Yeast

 - 1/2 cup warm water 115 degrees F.